wattmatters/ha-sigenergy-automations/supplemental-grid-charging-state-machine/README.md

 ### Baseline reset principle

-Both remaining branches (ACTIVE and SELF-CONSUMPTION) now unconditionally force-set three things on every cycle, following the cross-automation baseline-reset principle described in the [state machine README](../battery-control-state-machine/):
+Both branches above (ACTIVE and SELF-CONSUMPTION) unconditionally force-set three things on every cycle, following the cross-automation baseline-reset principle described in the [state machine README](../battery-control-state-machine/):

 1. Its own switch/mode (state-guarded — only changed if not already correct)
 2. **The grid export limit, reset to maximum every cycle** — this closes a real gap identified during the design review: if solar alone fills the battery before the window ends under the self-consumption branch, the export limit must not be left at a stale low value from a previous owner (e.g. peak export or an AEMO override).
 Genuine excess PV could otherwise be wrongly capped during a period where operational correctness still matters even though the feed-in tariff itself is near zero